gryc-inra/gryc-website/README.md

 Now you have containers with nginx, php, mariadb and elasticsearch, config the app to work with the containers, and init the app:

+1. Install CSS, JS, and Fonts with Bower and Grunt `npm install` to install Grunt dependencies, `bower install` to download Bootstrap, jQuery, ... and `grunt default` to execute uglify (you need to have Bower and GruntJS installed)
 1. Set the rights to allow PHP create files (in container www-data user have UID 33):
     ```bash
     setfacl -R -m u:33:rwX -m u:`whoami`:rwX var/ protected-files/